Groom Speech Template

 You should aim for around eight minutes (10 mins allowing for laughter and ad-libs).
 You might feel you have plenty to say but be strict with yourself.

 Once you write your first draft, edit it down to half the length.
 We promise it will make it a hundred times stronger.
-No one ever watched a wedding speech and thought ‘if only it was longer’.
-It’s the same with jokes, they’re better if they’re punchy.
+No one ever watched a wedding speech and thought ‘if only it were longer’.
+It’s the same with jokes; they’re better if they’re punchy.

 Keep the scent of your speech – don’t wander off.
 The edit-process might mean cutting some of your favourite bits, but you need to wipe out the waffle and cut out the cliches.

 A confident delivery is half the battle.
 Check the acoustics of the venue & get a mic if necessary (so many speeches are ruined simply because the guests can’t hear them).